getappmap/appmap-js/docs/reference/appmap-python.md

 ## About

-`appmap` is a Python package for recording [AppMap Diagrams](https://github.com/getappmap/appmap) of your code.
+`appmap` is a Python package for creating [AppMap Diagrams](https://github.com/getappmap/appmap) of your code.

 {% include docs/what_is_appmap_snippet.md %}

+`appmap` works by modifying the way python imports the modules of an application.
+After a module is imported, `appmap` examines it for function definitions.
+Each function is instrumented, so that when it is called, a trace event will be added to the current recording.

 ### Supported versions